Scalable Safety-Critical Policy Evaluation with Accelerated Rare Event Sampling: Scalable Implementation: APE scalable

-$\psi$ is updated to minimize the negative log-likelihood for the dataset $\mathcal{D}_{GP}$, with an $L_1$ regularizer over lengthscale parameters, using gradient descent.
-Denoting $\alpha_v$ as the learning rate, we use
+We update $\psi$ with gradient descent to minimize the negative log-likelihood for $\mathcal{D}_{GP}$ together with an $L_1$ regularizer over lengthscale parameters:

-where $\lambda$ is the regularization penalty.
-Different from standard GP regression with a fixed number of data points and fixed targets, APE learns GP in an online learning manner via streaming collected data pairs \cite{nguyen2008local} as well as in a dynamic programming paradigm with changing TD targets \cite{deisenroth2008approximate, engel2003bayes, engel2005reinforcement}.
+where $\lambda$ is the regularization penalty, and $\alpha_v$ is the learning rate.
+Different from standard GP regression with a fixed number of data points and fixed targets, APE learns GP in an online learning manner via streaming collected data pairs \cite{nguyen2008local} as well as in a dynamic programming paradigm with changing TD targets similar to \cite{deisenroth2008approximate}.